emmanuelwandera8/ssl-certificate-generator/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests if applicable
+4. Add tests
 5. Submit a pull request

 ## License

-This project is open-sourced software licensed under the [MIT license](LICENSE).
+This project is licensed under the MIT License.

 ## Support

-For support and questions, please open an issue on the GitHub repository.
+For support, please contact us through the contact form on the website or email support@sslgen.com.

+## Changelog

+### v1.0.0
+- Initial release
+- User authentication
+- SSL certificate generation
+- Flutterwave payment integration
+- Multiple certificate formats
+- Responsive design